pearcebasmanm/rust-module/README.md

 - refresh foundry (F5)

 ## Releasing Workflow
-- update the version number in module.json (both the "version" field, and in the url of the "download" field)
+Whenever you push a changed to module.json it will created a new release automatically
-- make a push to the repository starting with v (eg. v0.1.0, v3.26.4)
+- Remember to change both the "version" field, and the url of the "download" field

 ## Current Limitations
 - Interface with the Foundry API